TV, Audio & Electronics

 That’s where Gaming TVs come in.
 While you can plug your console into almost any modern screen, Gaming TVs are tuned with features specifically designed to make your games look smoother, play faster, and feel more immersive.
 We’re talking high refresh rates, low input lag, support for Variable Refresh Rate (VRR), and HDMI 2.1 compatibility - all the good stuff that makes a difference when you’re mid-match or deep into the lore of a really really good RPG.

-To help you narrow down the best Gaming TV for you, let’s walk through a few scenarios - because the right choice isn’t just about specs, it’s about how and where you game.
+To help you narrow down the best Gaming TV for you, let’s walk through a few common gaming setups - because the right choice isn’t just about specs, it’s about how and where you play.

 🕹️ You’re a Casual Gamer Who Dabbles on Weekends